 There are many different visa options available for those wanting to live and work in New Zealand.
 When applying for a work visa for New Zealand, expats should ensure that they choose the correct visa for their situation.
 There are different visas for expats wanting to work in the country temporarily and for those wanting permanent employment.

 Work to Residence visas for New Zealand

-The Work to Residence visa allows holders to stay in the country for up to 30 months and gives them the opportunity to apply for a resident visa at a later date.
+The Work to Residence visa allows holders to work in the country and apply for a resident visa after two years.
 In order for an expat to apply under the programme, their skills must be needed by a New Zealand employer or they must have exceptional talent in certain fields.